shephertz/App42_PaaS_SampleApps/Sample-JAVA-COUCH/README.md

 1. Open Config.properties (located in WebContent folder).

-2. Update the details of your MySql service in it.
+2. Update the details of your Couch service in it.

          app42.paas.db.username = <your_database_username>
          app42.paas.db.port = <your_service_port>